Neighborhood Attention Transformer: Related Works

 \subsection{Vision Transformer}

-Dosovitskiy et al.~\cite{dosovitskiy2020image} proposed a Transformer-based image classifier that merely consists of a Transformer encoder~\cite{vaswani2017attention} and an image tokenizer, named \textbf{Vi}sion \textbf{T}ransformer.
-Previous works, such as DETR~\cite{carion2020end}, explored a hybrid of CNNs and Transformer models for detection.
+Dosovitskiy et al.~\cite{dosovitskiy2020image} proposed a Transformer-based image classifier that merely consists of a Transformer encoder~\cite{vaswani2017attention} and an image tokenizer, named \textbf{Vi}sion \textbf{T}ransformer (\textbf{ViT}).
+Previous works, such as DETR~\cite{carion2020end}, explored CNN-Transformer hybrids for object detection.
 ViT on the other hand proposed a model that would only rely on a single non-overlapping convolutional layer (patching and embedding).
 ViT was pre-trained primarily on the private JFT-300M dataset, and was shown to outperform state-of-the-art CNNs on many benchmarks.
-However, it was also added that when ViT is pre-trained on medium-scale datasets, such as ImageNet-1k and ImageNet-21k, it no longer achieves competitive results.
+However, it was also added that when ViT is pre-trained on medium-scale datasets, such as ImageNet-1K and ImageNet-21K, it no longer achieves competitive results.
 This was attributed to the lack of inductive biases that are inherent to CNNs, which the authors argued is trumped by large-scale training.
 While this effectively proved ViT inferior in medium-scale training, it provided empirical evidence that Transformer-based models outperform CNNs in larger scales.
 ViT paved the way for many more vision transformers, and attention-based models in general, that followed and transferred it to medium-scale learning~\cite{touvron2021training}, and even small-scale learning on much smaller datasets~\cite{hassani2021escaping}.
 Touvron et al.~\cite{touvron2021training} extended the study of Vision Transformers by exploring data efficiency.
-Their \textbf{D}ata-\textbf{e}fficient \textbf{i}mage \textbf{T}ransformer model performed significantly better than ViT with very few architectural changes, and through the use of advanced augmentations and training techniques.
-They explored knowledge transfer~\cite{hinton2015distilling} through attention by introducing a distillation token, and a hard distillation loss.
-As for the choice of teacher model, they explored both Transformer-based models, as well as CNNs.
-It was shown that a convolutional teacher model can improve performance more significantly, as it is arguably transferring inductive biases DeiT lacks.
-Their experiments highlighted the true potential of a Transformer-based image classifier in the medium-sized data regime, while also inspiring many more to utilize their training techniques.
+Their \textbf{D}ata-\textbf{e}fficient \textbf{i}mage \textbf{T}ransformer (\textbf{DeiT}) model pushed ViT ahead with minimal architectural changes, and through the use of advanced augmentations and training techniques.
+Their efforts highlighted the true potential of a Transformer-based image classifier in medium-sized data regimes, and inspired many more to adopt their training techniques~\cite{liu2021swin,touvron2021going}.